Real, Atletico get two-window transfer bans

-ZURICH Real Madrid and neighbours Atletico Madrid have been banned by FIFA from registering players for two transfer windows for breaching rules on signing non-Spanish under-18 players, including coach Zinedine Zidane's four sons at Real.
+ZURICH Real Madrid and neighbours Atletico Madrid have been banned from registering players for two transfer windows for breaching rules on signing non-Spanish under-18 players, world soccer's governing body FIFA said on Thursday.

-The sanction announced on Thursday means the clubs, currently third and first respectively in Spain's top division, will not be able to register new signings until July 2017 once the present transfer window closes at the end of the month.
+The sanction means the clubs, currently third and first respectively in Spain's top division, will not be able to register new signings until July 2017 once the present transfer window closes at the end of the month.

-Real, the world's richest club by income, denied wrongdoing and confirmed they would appeal, with director general Jose Angel Sanchez calling the ban "absurd".

-Zidane's sons Enzo, Luca, Theo and Elyaz, who play in Real's youth ranks and have been living in the Spanish capital for years, were among those identified in FIFA's investigation, Sanchez told reporters.

 "It's a great injustice and not being able to sign players is a problem but our squad is sufficient," he said.

-Real's great rivals Barcelona, standing second in La Liga, were handed a similar penalty in April 2014 for breaking the same set of regulations that prevent the registration of minors in any country other than their own, except in specific circumstances.
+Real's great rivals Barcelona, standing second in La Liga, were handed a similar penalty in April 2014 for breaking the same set of regulations.

 However, Barca's ban was not announced during a transfer window, meaning they were unable to make quick adjustments to their squad as Real and Atletico can over the next two and a half weeks.